Ice-Out is an Exciting Time for Fishing

 As I mentioned, water temp is a huge deal, so always pay attention to what the water temps are where you’re fishing and what they are while you're traveling.
 Areas with the highest temperature gradient will often concentrate the most on life.
 What I mean is if there is a bay or channel off the main lake – that is, say, 48 degrees and the main basin is 41 degrees – that warmer water is a likely fish-holding spot.
 By comparison, if the main basin is 41 and a good-looking spot is only 43, that spot likely isn’t that good.

 As you’re trolling, if you see bait and other fish near the bottom, focus there, but if you see a lot of life suspended, be sure to have a bait running just above the depth where you’re seeing fish.
 Don’t be afraid to make multiple passes in an area that looks good; it might take a time or two through the area to find the sweet spot.

 This is a big deal: when you get bit, don’t set the hook.
 It’s amazing how much better a rod holder can hook fish compared to an angler.
-Often the trout with crush the bait and push it forward.
-When a trout strikes, hold the rod in the same position and let the fish and the momentum of the boat load the rod.
-Secondly, run a lose drag; you want drag to pull when the fish strikes.
+Often the trout crush the bait and push it forward.
+When a trout strikes, hold the rod in the same position and let the fish and the momentum of the boatload the rod.
+Secondly, run a loose drag; you want the drag to pull when the fish strikes.
 Do this, and I promise you will land more fish than trying to slam the hooks home.

 If you like catching lots of big fish in a beautiful place with no one around, spring lakers are a must.